-New baby brings lot of happiness and excitement for parents who soon feel overwhelmed with everything new too.
-I have experienced the excitement and the nervousness both while bringing my girls home.
+A new baby brings a lot of happiness and excitement for parents who soon feel overwhelmed with everything new too.
+I have experienced the excitement and the nervousness for bringing our daughters home.

 My elder one was born 3 weeks before the due date and we were not really prepared.
-I still remember the time when we got her home and we both had lot of mixed feelings.
-Also we were very thankful that my MIL was there with us as we were in US at that time with absolutely no help.
+I still remember the time when we got her home and we both had a lot of mixed feelings.
+Also, we were very thankful that my MIL was there with us as we were in the US at that time with absolutely no help.

-And I still remember the time when we were bringing our younger one home from the hospital.
-My elder one was very excited and was announcing and showing off her baby sister to everyone.
+And I still remember the time when we were bringing our younger one home after my delivery.
+Our elder one was very excited and she announced to everyone and showed off her baby sister to everyone.
 It’s not easy when you already have an elder one to take care of too at home.
-Elder one also needs lot of love and care at this time.
+Elder one also needs A lot of love and care at this time.

 There are few things to be careful about before bringing the baby home-